laravel/docs/authentication.md

 <a name="adding-custom-user-providers"></a>
 ## Adding Custom User Providers

 If you are not using a traditional relational database to store your users, you will need to extend Laravel with your own authentication user provider.
-We will use the `provider` method on the `Auth` facade to define a custom user provider:
+We will use the `provider` method on the `Auth` facade to define a custom user provider.
+The user provider resolver should return an implementation of `Illuminate\Contracts\Auth\UserProvider`:

     <?php

     namespace App\Providers;

-    use App\Extensions\RiakUserProvider;
+    use App\Extensions\MongoUserProvider;
     use Illuminate\Foundation\Support\Providers\AuthServiceProvider as ServiceProvider;
     use Illuminate\Support\Facades\Auth;